Inca plan: Development

 The city of Cuzco was proposed as new capital, replacing Buenos Aires.

 After the return of Ferdinand VII to the Spanish throne, Manuel Belgrano and Bernardino Rivadavia were sent to Europe in a diplomatic mission, seeking support for the local governments.
-They couldn't get it, but Belgrano realized that, unlike previous years, the republican form of government was not highly esteemed, and monarchies were preferred again.
+They failed to obtain it, but Belgrano realized that, unlike previous years, the republican form of government was not highly esteemed, and monarchies were preferred again.
 He also pointed out that the European superpowers looked favorably to the Revolution, until it led to anarchy.
 This led him to propose that the provinces were led by an Inca monarch.
 He reasoned that if the country was ruled by a monarchy, the European powers would be more likely to recognize their independence.
 And by restoring the Inca monarchy the pro-independence movement would gather support from the northern provinces and the indigenous populations.
 The proposal included as well to designate the city of Cuzco, former capital of the Inca Empire, as the capital of the country, replacing Buenos Aires as such.
 The idea, however, was not a new one: as early as 1790 Francisco de Miranda had plans for an Empire where a descendant of the Inca Emperors would reign.
 His proposal was a constitutional monarchy with a Legislative branch divided in a lower house and an upper house - the latter with lifelong members taken from local caciques.

 A possible candidate to be crowned after this proposal was Dionisio Inca Yupanqui, colonel in Spain and deputee at the Courts of Cadiz in 1812, mentioned in a mail from Chamberlain to Castlereagh.
 He had a high social position, and by representing Peru at Cadiz he was already politically notable.
 Another possible candidate was Juan Bautista Tupamaro, also known as Túpac Amaru.
 As well as his brother Túpac Amaru II, he claimed to be a descendant of the former Inca ruler Túpac Amaru.